Sushmitha-SK/Orbit-TaskManager/README.md

 ### Deployment:

-- Hosted on [Vercel](https://vercel.com/) for fast, reliable, and scalable deployment.
+- Frontend: Hosted on [Vercel](https://vercel.com/) for fast, reliable, and scalable deployment.
+- Backend: Hosted on [Render](https://render.com/) to provide robust and scalable server-side support.

 ---